AcademySoftwareFoundation/rez/GOVERNANCE.md

 The TSC elects a Chair person, who acts as the project manager, organizing meetings and providing oversight to project administration.
 The Chair is elected by the TSC.
-The Chair may also serve as the Rez representative on the Academy Software Foundation (ASWF) Technical Advisory Council (TAC), or one may be separately elected by the TSC.
-The Rez representative will represent the project at ASWF TAC meetings.
+The Chair will also serve as the Rez representative on the Academy Software Foundation (ASWF) Technical Advisory Council (TAC).
+The chair may delegate or reclaim any portion of these responsibilities to or from other TSC members on a short or long-term basis.

 ### Current TSC Members

-Unless otherwise denoted with †, members of the TSC contribute to rez independent of their employer, but are listed regardless for transparency.
+Members of the TSC contribute to rez independent of their employer and their employer is listed purely for transparency purposes.

 * Allan Johns (chair, author) - NVIDIA
 * Brendan Abel - Walt Disney Imagineering